-Minor requirements: HS 104, HS 105, HS 115, HS 116, HS 360, 6 hours of upper division history courses.
+Minor requirements: HS 104, HS 105, HS 115, HS 116, HS 360, and 6 hours of upper division history courses.
 (Total 21 hours)

-Major assessment: Senior History majors must complete a senior thesis in conjunction with TH 460 (Senior Thesis) and take an in-house exam.
+Major assessment: Senior History majors must complete a senior thesis in conjunction with HS 460 (Senior Thesis) and take an in-house exam.

-HS 104.
-Foundations of American History I - 3 hours.
+- HS 104.
+Foundations of American History I 3 hours.
 The evolution of U.S. history from colonial times to the late 19th century.
 This course is designed to satisfy Missouri State Law requirement, RSMO, Section 170.011.
 Fall.
-Spring.

-HS 105.
-Foundations of American History II - 3 hours.
+Spring. - HS 105.
+Foundations of American History II 3 hours.
 U.S. history from Reconstruction to the present time including development of the U.S. and Missouri constitutions.
 This course is designed to satisfy Missouri State Law Requirement RSMO, Section 170.011.
 Fall.
-Spring

-HS 115.
-History of World Civilizations I - 3 hours.
+Spring - HS 115.
+History of World Civilizations I 3 hours.
 A survey of political, social, economic and cultural development of civilizations from primitive man through the early modern era.
-Fall.

-HS 116.
-History of World Civilizations II - 3 hours.
+Fall. - HS 116.
+History of World Civilizations II 3 hours.
 A survey of political, social, economic and cultural development of civilizations from the early modern era to the present.
-Spring.
+Spring. - HS 302.
+Medieval History 3 hours.
+An in-depth study of political, social, economic and cultural history of Europe from the 6th century to the fall of Eastern Roman Empire in 1453.
+Prerequisite: HS 115 or permission of instructor.
+Spring odd vears - HS 303.
+Renaissance and Reformation Europe 3 hours.
+A history of Europe from the fourteenth to the eighteenth centuries with emphasis on the Italian Renaissance, the Protestant Reformations, and the Wars of Religion.
+Prerequisite: HS 115 or permission of instructor.
+Fall even years.